 Humanitarian organisations help affected communities through technical support and capacity building, financial assistance (including cash-based assistance and rental support), and the provision of building materials and tools.

-Humanitarian assistance supports households and communities to recover, for instance providing building materials and tools for temporary shelters so that people have a roof over their heads until permanent homes are ready.
-However, experience shows that basic and fragile transitional shelter often remains the only home for the world's poorest people for many years.
-These structures frequently serve as a foundation for future housing, which are expanded and reinforced.
-It is therefore crucial that proper materials are provided and correct building methods used from the outset.
+Basic and fragile transitional shelter often remains the only home for many years.
+These structures usually serve as a foundation for future housing, being expanded and reinforced.
+It is crucial that proper materials are provided and correct building methods used from the outset.
+Building back safer is essential to build on resilience, especially in disaster-prone countries.
+Therefore, qualified technical support should be linked to tailored capacity building of the local construction industry.

 Reliable shelter enforces communities’ resilience and reduces their vulnerability to future disasters.
 Shelter is often considered as the most important asset stressing its importance in securing livelihoods.

 The EU allocates between 7% and 20% of its Civil Protection and Humanitarian Aid annual funding for Shelter and Settlements related humanitarian assistance along with 2 complementary ways: through the financing of humanitarian partners and the EU Civil Protection Mechanism.
 Civil protection assistance may take the form of in-kind help or the deployment of specialised response teams and experts in the immediate aftermath of a disaster.